stakater/stakater-docs/docs/content/sre/security/rhacs/03-accessing-rhacs.md

 # Accessing RHACS

-- You can find the rhacs link on forcastle
+- You can find the RHACS link on Forecastle
   ![img.png](./images/rhacs-forecastle.png)
-- Login to rhacs using the `OpenShift` auth provider option
+- Login to RHACS using the `OpenShift` auth provider option
-- It will login you via google sso
+- It will login you via Google SSO
 - Automatically you will be granted this role `Analyst`
 - If you would like have another [role](./02-permissions.md); please contact Stakater support